If you’ve landed here, you probably want to know more about us. It’s good to see you!

-Sight Life (formerly Cardiff Institute for the Blind until October 2109) provides a wide range of local services so that blind and partially sighted people across the majority of South Wales can enjoy independent, active, social and fulfilled lives.
+Sight Life (known as Cardiff Institute for the Blind until October 2019) provides a wide range of local services so that blind and partially sighted people across the majority of South Wales can enjoy independent, active, social and fulfilled lives.
 Established in 1865, we are one of the oldest charities in Wales and we are honoured to have rugby legend Sir Gareth Edwards CBE, as our President and female impersonator Ceri Dupree as our patron.

 Sight Life is small but mighty!
-We have 13 members of staff and over 140 volunteers, many of whom have a sight condition.
-We have offices in Cardiff and Swansea but much of our work is done in the community, where we often do home visits for those who have recently developed a sight condition that is impacting on their life.
-Due to contracts or funding with local authorities, health boards and the National Lottery Community Fund, we mainly focus on Cardiff, Swansea, Rhondda Cynon Taf, Neath and Port Talbot.
-We can provide advice to people outside those areas via telephone, our quarterly newsletter or through our social media channels.
+We have 13 members of staff and over 85 volunteers, many of whom have a sight condition.
+Our office is based in Cardiff but much of our work takes place in the community.
+We often carry out home visits to those who have recently developed a sight condition that is impacting on their lives.
+Because of contracts or the funding we have from local authorities, health boards and the National Lottery Community Fund, we mainly focus on delivering direct services in Cardiff, Swansea, Rhondda Cynon Taf, Neath and Port Talbot.
+We are able to provide advice to people outside those areas via telephone, via our newsletter or through our social media channels.

-We understand that living with sight loss can be incredibly challenging but with our support, we know that blind and partially sighted people can continue living the life they want.
-That can be something as simple as still being able to enjoy books and television, something essential like being able to safely cook meals and go shopping, or something important like being able to stay in work.
+We understand that living with sight loss can be incredibly challenging.
+However, with our support, we know that blind and partially sighted people can continue living the lives they want.
+That can be something as simple as still being able to enjoy books and television.
+It can be something essential like being able to safely cook meals and go shopping.
+It can be something important like being able to stay in work.
 Or it can be something personal like being able to continue doing sport and leisure activities.

-We are a subsidiary of RNIB an our staff and volunteers work closely with RNIB Cymru, local authorities and other public and Third sector organisations to try and ensure blind and partially sighted people get the support they need.
+Sight Life staff and volunteers work closely with RNIB Cymru, local authorities and other public and Third Sector organisations to try and ensure blind and partially sighted people get the support they need.

 We take the safeguarding of service users, volunteers and staff very seriously.
-Please click here for a copy of our policies and procedures.
+Here can access our SL Safeguarding Adults Policy

-Please note that you will still find reference to Cardiff Institute for the Blind or CIB throughout this website, particularly in quotes from our service users.
-Cardiff Institute for the Blind has been retained as our registered charity and company name for the time being to make the transition to our new name of Sight Life easier both from an operational and fundraising perspective.
+Please note: you may still find some references to Cardiff Institute for the Blind or CIB throughout this website, particularly in quotes from our service users.
+Cardiff Institute for the Blind has been retained as our registered charity and company name for the time being, to make the transition to our new name of Sight Life easier both from an operational and a fundraising perspective.